tholman/the-indie-web/content/posts/2020-03-09-wash-those-hands.md

 ---
 date: "2020-03-09T11:00:00Z"
 title: Wash those hands!
-Creatives types are showing up to each you good hygiene.
+Creatives types are showing up to teach you good hygiene.
 category: resource
 more: "One more?"
 tags: [art, roundup]